melsman/mlkit/doc/arm64-runtime.md

 make install_runtime LIBDIR=/tmp/mlkit-runtime-stage
 ```

-The ARM backend must select the ARM archive directory and its own compilation
+The experimental ARM backend selects the ARM archive directory and a
-cache namespace when introduced.
-Until then, native-mode compiler, Basis
+separate `MLB/ARM64_<variant>` cache namespace.
+General native-mode compiler,
-cache, bootstrap, and full-install targets are rejected.
-This prevents the
+Basis, bootstrap, and full-install targets remain rejected until full
-existing X64 compiler entry points from populating apparent ARM outputs.
+language/runtime coverage exists.
+Use `Makefile.arm64` for the experimental
-Use the X64 configuration for ordinary compiler/tool builds.
-Tool porting and
+host-built compilers and the X64 configuration for ordinary compiler/tool
-ARM cache generation belong to later milestones.
+builds.
+Native tool porting and bootstrap remain later milestones.

 `make -C src/Runtime clean` removes the configured target's intermediate
 build tree.
 It intentionally preserves installed/copied archives and the other